Advanced Brass: Grade 6+ (ages 15+)

 Overview

-Spend a week learning from the very best brass performers in the country with lecturer in Brass, Mark Reynolds.
+Spend a week learning from the very best brass performers in the country with lecturer in Brass, Mark Reynolds and John Logan.
 Students will refine their solo, chamber and orchestral performance throughout the week.

 This intensive summer school is designed for enthusiastic brass players who want to develop high level performance skills and learn in a conservatoire setting.